mitrasiddharth/mitrasiddharth.github.io/index.md

 ## Background

-I grew up in Massachusetts, went to college at the University of Chicago, spent the first three years of graduate school in Seattle, and now live in Durham, North Carolina.
+I grew up in Massachusetts, went to college at the University of Chicago, spent the first three years of graduate school in Seattle and now live in Durham, North Carolina.

 ## Interests